kanaka/miniMAL/README.md

 ### License

 miniMAL is licensed under the [MPL 2.0](http://www.mozilla.org/MPL/2.0/) (Mozilla Public License 2.0).
-See LICENSE.txt for more details.
+See LICENSE for more details.